Freedomtech-Hosting/polydock/README.md

 # polydock
-A Laravel Application to manage tenanted systems deployed to Laoon
+A Laravel Application to manage tenanted systems deployed to Lagoon

 # Icon Attributes